gioodm/gioodm.github.io/content/project/hemoglobin/index.md

 ### Summary

 #### **Background**
    The report provides a comprehensive computational analysis of the hemoglobin complex, focusing on its structural properties and interactions within the human proteome.
-The primary objectives are to identify key components that stabilize the hemoglobin tetramer, understand the interactions between protein monomers and heme groups, and explore the connectivity of hemoglobin subunits in various biological pathways.
+The primary objectives are to identify key components that stabilise the hemoglobin tetramer, understand the interactions between protein monomers and heme groups, and explore the connectivity of hemoglobin subunits in various biological pathways.

 #### **Materials and Methods**
    1. **Data Collection**: